music influence explorer

 About this page

-Artists like Otis Redding today include Wilson Pickett, Sam Cooke, Percy Sledge, Solomon Burke.
+Artists like Otis Redding today include Wilson Pickett, Solomon Burke, Percy Sledge, Eddie Floyd.
 If you enjoy Otis Redding, these artists share similar sonic qualities, influences, and emotional range.

 Bands like Otis Redding and songs like Otis Redding are among the most searched music discovery queries — rootz.guru goes deeper by tracing the roots of the sound itself, not just surface-level similarity.